Organization of an Infantry Regiment

 Weapons Ratio of a Regiment: 1,800 rifles, 24 machine-guns, 72 automatic-rifles, 144 VB launchers, 3 37 mm guns, assortment of trench mortars.

-April 1916--December 1917
+April 1916 to December 1917

 1917-18

-In the summer and fall of 1917, twenty-one reserve regiments are disbanded with the majority of the remaining men mostly being transfered to other reserve units, along with some who were transfered to active ones.
+In the summer and fall of 1917, twenty-one reserve regiments are disbanded with the majority of the remaining men mostly being transferred to other reserve units, along with some who were transferred to active ones.
 A smaller number were mustered out of service completely.
 On the organizational level, the company is further strengthened with the addition of an automatic-rifle (kept in reserve) placed within each half-section.
 Also, six more VB launchers are distributed within each half-section.
 At the end of the year, a section of Stokes mortars (2) is created at the regiment level.

 Number of Effectives in 1917 (When at Full Strength)